754Bree/Ip-week-2/README.md

 3. Scroll to be bottom page and key in your details.
 4. Finally, Click on the Submit  button to receive a popup at the top of your screen with your Ghanian name.

+## LINK:
+This is a link to the webpage: https://754bree.github.io/Ip-week-2/

 ## Perks

 ####